 Paia Beach, officially known as Lower Paia Park, is a beautiful white sand beach on the North Shore of Maui.
-It is located, unsurprisingly, within walking distance from the historic town of Paia.
+It is located, unsurprisingly, within walking distance of the historic town of Paia.

-Too many people who visit the island will only see a glimpse of the incredible north shore region as they drive by it for the famous Road to Hana drive.
-Both Paia town and its tropical beach are destinations all their own and worthy of every Maui itinerary
+Too many people who visit the island will only see a glimpse of the incredible north shore region as they drive by it on their way to the famous Road to Hana.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂